How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 Even in traditional talent hotspots for IT jobs, there is a huge dearth of talent, especially in emerging skills such as AI and Cloud that find cross-industry applications.

-No doubt the pandemic has forced much talent to migrate to tier 2 and tier 3 cities.
-But even before the pandemic, the pattern of talent from tier2/3 cities outperforming their tier1 colleagues has been emerging for a while.
+No doubt, the pandemic has forced many talents to migrate to tier 2 and tier 3 cities.
+But even before the pandemic, the pattern of talent from tier2/3 cities outperforming their tier 1 colleagues has been emerging for a while.

 Draup’s research indicates that these tier2/3 may not be such bad places to recruit from after all.
 But how do you, as a recruitment team leader, go about finding these tier2/3 locations?

-By leveraging the power of AI-powered talent intelligence, much of the issues being faced by recruitment teams can be overcome easily.
+By leveraging the power of AI-powered talent intelligence, many of the issues being faced by recruitment teams can be overcome easily.

 Chief among them being: